dcarrillo9181/troless/README.md

 - **Next.js** - The React framework used for building the application
 - **Tailwind CSS** - A utility-first CSS framework for styling the user interface
+- **Firebase** - Backend services for database and authentication
+- **React Player** - A versatile video player component for React

+## Usage

+- As this is the initial stage of the project, the features mentioned in the "Planned Features" section are yet to be developed.
+Please refer to the project's **GitHub Issues** for the current development status and tasks.

+## License

+- MIT License.